matldupont/matdupont-dev/blog/220130/01-setup-continued.md

 Within that scope, I want to show an error for this rule **unless** the import is a devDependency done within a file ending in `.config.js`.

-I had to reload VSCode for this change to take effect, but we're good now.
+\* I had to reload VSCode for this change to take effect, but everything's good now.

-\*Tip: `Command+Shift+P` opens the VSCode command menu.
+\* Tip: `Command+Shift+P` opens the VSCode command menu.
 Start typing 'Reload' until you see the 'Developer: Reload Window' command.
 Hit that one with your mouse or keyboard.

 ### ForkTsCheckerWebpackPlugin